datawire/quark/docs/quick-start/index.rst

 Installation and Configuration
 ==============================

 This section provides an overview of the prerequisites, installation, and compilation process for Quark meant to get you started.
 Some features and target output languages have additional requirements.
-For full installation and documentation instructions, see the [Quark Installation and Configuration Guide](http://datawire.github.io/quark/install/index.html).
+For full installation and documentation instructions, see the `Quark Installation and Configuration Guide <http://datawire.github.io/quark/0.2/install/index.html>`_.

 Prerequisites
 -------------